We’re here to help

 You can nominate someone to discuss your request for help if you prefer (e.g., a financial counsellor, friend, or family member).

 Remember, if you’re having trouble making your loan repayments call us on 1300 144 550.
-We’re available between 8 am and 8 pm Monday to Friday and between 8 am and 6 pm on Saturday and Sunday (Sydney time).
+We’re available 8am to 6pm Monday to Friday (Sydney time).

 Improving and maintaining good financial health can help us cope with the rising cost of living, avoid financial stress, and achieve important financial goals.
 Here are some helpful steps to take to improve your financial wellbeing.